panichelpdesk/panichd/README.md

   + Tickets that were just added and started some weeks ago
 * Ticket filters: You can filter the ticket list by many different criteria in a specific filters panel: Calendar, category and agent.
 Of course you still can make an even more specific filter within the ticket list thanks to Datatables engine.
 * Agent as a user: Agent may be a user on some categories and a manager on others, so we added a button to let them change their point of view, from agent to user and vice-versa.

+## Contributing

+We're still working on the main project development to get a good starting point to open it to other developers.
+At the moment we don't have any contributing guideline more than the obvious that... bug patches will be anytime very welcome!
+Once we have a development version that is suitable to install by others we'll add more detailed information here, so please take patience and keep coming here in a few days to look for something new.